 Nancy Ives, Vice President Program Operations and Ministry

 Nancy, who is a licensed clinical social worker and commissioned minister, has been working with Volunteers of America since 2003.
 As a chaplain at heart, she feels her spirituality empowers the work she does as Vice President of Program Operations, and feels blessed to work in a “church without walls."
 Personally, she loves to cook and travel, and has a passion for rescuing dogs in need of homes.

 Michael Merrill, Manager Veterans Programs

-Mike has been with Volunteers of America since 2008 and believes his strong faith brought him to Volunteers of America as a way “to pay forward the kindness God has so graciously bestowed on him."
-He is a former U.S. Marine and church youth group leader, and was commissioned as an ordained minister in 2015.
+Mike has been with Volunteers of America since 2007 and believes his strong faith brought him to Volunteers of America as a way “to pay forward the kindness God has so graciously bestowed on him."
+He is a former U.S. Marine and church youth group leader, and was commissioned as a minister in 2013 and ordained in 2015.
 He currently serves in the Maine Army National Guard.
 In his free time, he enjoys spending time with family and friends, cooking, and playing musical instruments.